wriley/DayZBanditAI/README.md

 - [MODIFIED] Increased minimum and maximum distance from building positions for building-spawned AI in an attempt to solve an issue where AI were being spawned at the map center due to a lack of clear space to spawn.
 - [MODIFIED] Added author credits to several scripts were credit was previously missing.
 - [MODIFIED] Celle: Shifted Celle city AI trigger to include the east firestation.
 Added a new AI trigger to the buildings west of Celle city.

+May 3, 2013 - 0.05 Patch 3 Update:

+- [MODIFIED] Weapongrade value is now also used to determine type of backpack added to AI (For example, Coyote backpack should be rarer than a Patrol Backpack)
+- [MODIFIED] Increased chance of generating Military-grade weapon from 50% to 55, decreased chance of generating MilitarySpecial-grade weapon from 15% to 12%, decreased chance of generating HeliCrash-grade weapon from 5% to 3%.

 Installation Instructions:
 - Extract your mission .pbo file.
 (I recommend cpbo, which can be downloaded as part of the Arma Tools package: http://www.armaholic.com/page.php?id=411)